h4ppywastaken/WindowsSoftwareInstaller/README.md

 # WindowsSoftwareInstaller
-Powershell script to install a list of software on the local computer automatically
+Powershell script to install a list of software on the local computer automatically.

+Tested on Windows 10 Pro N 21H1

 ## Software Installer
 Powershell Script to install a list of software on the local computer configurable through a configuration file.